saharmor/dalle-playground/README.md

 generating more than 1-2 images would take more than 1min, which will result in a frontend timeout.
 Consider upgrading to Colab Pro or run the backend notebook on your stronger ML machine (e.g. AWS EC2).

 ## Using DALL-E Mega
 DALL-E Mega is substianlly more capable than DALL-E Mini and therefore generates higher fidelity images.
-If you have the computing power--either through a Google Colab Pro+ subcription or by having a strong local machine, select the DALL-E Mega model in the colab notebook or run the backend with a `Mega` or `Mega_full` parameter, e.g. `python dalle-playground/backend/app.py 8000 mega`
+If you have the computing power--either through a Google Colab Pro+ subcription or by having a strong local machine, select the DALL-E Mega model in the colab notebook or run the backend with a `Mega` or `Mega_full` parameter, e.g. `python dalle-playground/backend/app.py --port 8000 --model_version mega`

 ## Local development